Perform Functional Testing and Analyze Test Coverage

-Open the test sequence block.
-The sequence tests that the system disengages when the:
+Open the Test Sequence block.
+The sequence verifies system disengagement when either:

-To enable coverage collection for the test file, in the right page under Coverage Settings:
+To enable coverage collection, in the right page under Coverage Settings:

 Select Decision, Condition, and MCDC.

-When the test finishes select the Results in the Test Manager.
-The aggregated coverage results show that the example model achieves 50% decision coverage, 41% condition coverage, and 25% MCDC coverage.
+After the test completes, select Results.
+The test achieves 50% decision coverage, 41% condition coverage, and 25% MCDC coverage.